 For years the plaza has been undergoing a drastic redesign.
 It’s been primarily piles of dirt and slabs of concrete since 2011.
 So until 2015, when construction is slated for completion, the bp bridge will remain a bridge to nowhere.

-A spectacular piece of structural sculpture and a gigantic public work of art, Frank Gehry’s Millennium Park bridge is quintessential Chicago — impassable in winter, big and bold, and an iconic and controversial addition to the City of Big Shoulders.
+A spectacular piece of structural sculpture and a gigantic public work of art, Frank Gehry’s Millennium Park bridge is quintessential Chicago — impassable in winter, big and bold, and iconic and controversial addition to the City of Big Shoulders.

 Best Things to Do in BP Pedestrian Bridge